Kaitlyn Davis is an actor, singer, and musician born and raised on Long Island, New York. She does not have the accent (she does).

-Kaitlyn won the Emerging Talent Award from the Kurt Weill Foundation's 2016 Lotte Lenya Compeition, and began touring with The Phantom of the Opera the same year.
-She played Christine for Lord Andrew Lloyd Webber at the Kennedy Center, Sir Richard Stilgoe (Phantom lyricist/book writer) at the Denver Center, and performed Phantom excerpts for former Vice President Joe Biden and Secretary of State John Kerry at the U.S. State Department.
+Most recently, Kaitlyn played Christine Daaé in The Phantom of the Opera North American Tour.
+While on the road, she had the unforgettable opportunities to play Christine for Lord Andrew Lloyd Webber at the Kennedy Center, Sir Richard Stilgoe at the Denver Center, and for President Joe Biden at the U.S. State Department.

 After starting college at age 16, Kaitlyn received a B.S. in Music Education from Hofstra University, and an M.M. in Opera performance from Rutgers University.
 Equally comfortable in both contemporary musical theatre and opera, she played Hope Cladwell in Urinetown, Ilse in Spring Awakening, Morgana in Alcina, Cunegonde in Candide, Galatea in Acis and Galatea, and the title role in Lakmé over the course of her degrees.
 Other theatrical credits include shows with the John W. Engeman theatre (Aladdin, Seussical), Baltimore Concert Opera (Lakmé), and Broadhollow Theatre Company (Les Misérables, Into the Woods).
 Additionally, she won the Emerging Talent Award from the 2016 Lotte Lenya Competition.

 Kaitlyn's original indie pop music is available for streaming on all music platforms.
 She also co-wrote her first musical in 2020, which debuted as a song cycle on Playbill.com originally called Forty Minutes.
 Demos for the full musical, now entitled Helianthus can be found here.

 Find Kaitlyn on social at @KaitlynNicole_Davis and @KatesMusicCorner on Twitch.